-Adopt Resolution #PA 2022-04 to recommend that the WMA Board remove the limit on the number of Board members who may utilize teleconferencing for Board and Committee meetings, and that this amendment to the Rules of Procedure be approved on an interim basis, until the end of calendar year 2022.
+Adopt Resolution #RB 2022-04 to approve interim amendments to the Rules of Procedure to remove the limit on the number of Board members who may teleconference for Board meetings, and to start each of the five meetings held in the five supervisorial districts at 6:00 pm.
+The interim amendments to the Rules of Procedure would be in effect until the end of calendar year 2022, at which time the Board would reevaluate and consider next steps.

-Attachment 1: Current Alameda County Waste Management Authority Board Rules of Procedure
+Attachment 1: Current Alameda County Source Reduction Recycling Board Rules of Procedure